Joycode31/WebMonitor/README.md

 it removes entires for that perticular website and refresh the page.
 At present , we have to do manual refresh.I will see why this is not redirecting.

-3) Test handling not done from application .